 Wearing a ski helmet is like fastening the seat belt in the car.
 The absolutely obvious thing when going skiing.
 Big progress towards safety was made in past years.
 Now you will hardly find anyone in the skiing resort who will not wear a ski helmet.
 But how do you pick the right ski/snowboard helmet?
 Good looking, comfortable, and with the highest possible protection?
 Here is our ultimate guide to the best ski/snowboard helmets.

 Our choice – Top Ski Helmet

 Ski versus Snowboard Helmet

 There are no differences between ski and snowboard helmets.
 They are mostly the same by construction, sizes, and protection level.
-I will use mainly term ski helmet, but it also refers to a snowboard helmet or snow helmet.
+I will use mainly the term ski helmet, but it also refers to a snowboard helmet or snow helmet.

 The first and most important reason for wearing a ski helmet is safety.
-The times when the skiers wore just cap because of cold are over.
+The times when the skiers wore just caps because of cold are over.
 The helmet can literally save your life or prevent many head injuries.